jakearator/Weather-app/README.md

 # Open the frontend in your browser:
 http://localhost:5173

-⚠️ If the backend is not sending responses to the frontend, check the correct API URL endpoints
+⚠ If the backend is not sending responses to the frontend, check the correct API URL endpoints

-⚠️ Furthermore, if you received a 404 error on Tomcat, ensure WEB-INF/web.xml is properly set up
+⚠️Furthermore, if you received a 404 error on Tomcat, ensure WEB-INF/web.xml is properly set up

 ## AI Assistance